ACT

 Club email: social@cottesloetennis.com.au

-Cottesloe Tennis Club is a vibrant, community-focused club with a rich history spanning over 100 years and is one of the oldest in WA.
+Cottesloe Tennis Club is a vibrant, community-focused club with a rich history spanning more than 100 years and is one of the oldest in WA.

 Nestled in the heart of Cottesloe, we boast 10 lit hard courts and 27 grass courts with ocean views and a welcoming environment that brings together players of all ages and skill levels.